aodn/utilities/generic-harvester/README.md

 #### db_params

-Specifies database connection details to use.
-Authentication is required to update metadata records.
+Specifies database connection details to use when creating tables/updating data.

 | key | value |
 | --- | --- |